 (Visiting PhD student, University of Naples "Federico II")

-Sarayut Rueangsuwan is a research student in Accounting at Cass Business School, London.
+Sarayut Rueangsuwan is a research student in Accounting at The Business School, London.
 He holds a BBA in accounting and an MBA in finance and international business both from Thammasat University in Thailand.
-Before joining the Cass research programme, Sarayut gained professional accounting experience with Thailand's top three financial institutions and the PLAN Group where he last worked as business development manager.
+Before joining The Business School research programme, Sarayut gained professional accounting experience with Thailand's top three financial institutions and the PLAN Group where he last worked as business development manager.
 He has also worked as accounting lecturer at Kasetsart University.
 With research interests broadly focused on market-based accounting, Sarayut works under the supervision of Dr. Gilad Livne and Professor Peter Pope.